Located on a plain at the south rim of the Snake River Canyon, the beautiful city of Twin Falls, Idaho is a great one to visit.

 DOWNTOWN TWIN FALLS

-If you’re curious about what makes up the heart and soul of Twin Falls, then look no further than downtown Twin Falls.
+If you’re curious about what makes up the heart and soul of Twin Falls, then check out downtown Twin Falls.
 The downtown area is full of things to do for everyone in your group.

 Visitors and locals alike can find events hosted here, art scenes and street art, restaurants and shops that sell locally-sourced goods, and – of course – shopping!